CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 _Out-of-play Pile_ — Your cards that are removed from active play after being used and that do not award marshalling points are placed in your out-of-play pile.

+{: .bullets }
 _Marshalling Point Pile_ (_MP pile_) — In addition to marshalling points from active cards in play, you gain marshalling points when certain cards become inactive.
 When you store certain resource cards (e.g., items, information cards, etc.), they are placed in your MP pile.
 When you defeat all of the strikes from a creature that has its MPs marked with an "\*" in the upper-left corner of its card, the creature’s card is placed in your MP pile.

+{: .bullets }
+>
+> {: .note }
+> > **Note:** When you defeat all of the strikes from a creature that does _not_ have an "\*" next to its MP value in the upper-left corner of its card, the creature's card is **not** placed in your MP pile, it is placed in your opponent's out-of-play pile.
+Unlike _METW_, you do not get MPs for defeating certain creatures—after all, many creatures are fighting the Free People too.

 {: .note }
-> **Note:** When you defeat all of the strikes from a creature that does _not_ have an "\*" next to its MP value in the upper-left corner of its card, the creature's card is **not** placed in your MP pile, it is placed in your opponent's out-of-play pile.
-Unlike _METW_, you do not get MPs for defeating certain creatures—after all, many creatures are fighting the Free People too.
->
 >  **Note:** Because hazard cards are distinct from resource cards, you may not play your hazards on your side of the playing surface. _At the end of a game, it will be obvious whose cards are whose, i.e., hazards in your area must belong to your opponent_.
 We suggest adopting a neutral zone between each player’s side of the playing surface.
 Non-targeted long-events and permanent-events can be played in this neutral zone.
 >
 > **Note:** You may freely examine the contents of your discard pile; your opponent may not.
 The contents of your out-of-play and marshalling point piles may be freely examined by you and your opponent.